 When we reach our teens, we’re brimming with dreams and ambition to change the world but we don’t know where to start.
 This do-good side happened when we decided to start somewhere despite people saying we’re too young.
-Pen is mightier than the sword, camera is mightier than the gun!
+The pen is mightier than the sword, the camera is mightier than the gun.

 How did TASVEER come into existence?

 About a year ago, my school newspaper asked me to photograph a social project wherein grade 11 students taught peons and other support staff rudimentary English and Computer Applications in an attempt to improve their ability to understand their work.

 The assignment was gratifying in a manner, unlike anything I’d ever done before.
 Contrary to my expectations, the employees were thrilled to be in front of a camera.
 For 90 minutes, they were stars of a show, grasping concept after concept with astounding ease and sneaking poses in for me in between.